causalcausalcausal/WWW-2022-PAPER-SUPPLEMENTARY-MATERIALS/README.md

 #### ***Section 5.1 Simulation Analysis***

-Steps to reproduce the results
+Steps to reproduce the results:

 1. Add your work directory to "homePath" in generateSimulationData.R under Code/Data_generation folder.
 2. Run generateSimulationData.R.